You must have come here for one of the three reasons. One, you have been hearing about a winch and a hoist, and want to know what they are.

-From the definitions provided for both a winch and a hoist, you can clearly tell that a winch is suited for pulling, while a hoist is for lifting.
+The definitions provided for both a winch and a hoist.
+You can tell that a winch is suited for pulling, while a hoist is for lifting.

-Winches are limited in what they can pull, while hoists provide you with a wider option of what you can lift.
-Really heavy objects can be moved by the hoist.
+Winches have limited abilities in what they can pull.
+Hoists provide you with a broader option of what you can lift.
+The hoist can move weighty objects.

-Winches are designed with driving brakes which are usually high powered.
-These brakes also have the ability to allow the cables or ropes slide when they are in use.
+Winches have a design with driving brakes, which are usually high powered.
+These brakes also can allow the cables or ropes slide when they are in use.

-The hoists, on the other hand, are designed with locking brakes that can help you hold the load or object in place after reaching a certain preferred height, they do not slide back.
+The hoists, on the other hand, have a design with locking brakes that can help you hold the load or object in place after reaching a certain preferred height, they do not slide back.

 This feature helps protect against accidents.
 If you try to lift with a winch, you might have the load slide right back to the ground.

-A winch cannot be used to lift the dead weight, but a hoist can.
+A winch you cannot use to lift the dead weight, but a hoist can.
 It even supports too.
-When you need to purchase any of the two, then you need to really look at your needs before jumping right up to purchase one.
+When you need to purchase any of the two, then you need to look at your needs before jumping right up to purchase one.

 Check the specification available in the market and see if it is what will suit the nature of your job.